Nevenall/dice-show/README.md

 # DiceShow

-DiceShow is a web app that allows you to record and share dice rolls for any purpose.
+  DiceShow is a web app that allows you to roll dice and record and share the results.